Santa Clarita Endodontix

 When we entered the 20th century, dental technology advanced.
 Anesthetics and x-rays were instituted into dental practices, which made treating an infected root canal much easier and safer.
 These technological advancements also allowed for alternative treatments to pulling teeth.
 Root canal therapy has advanced so much that it is now a nearly painless procedure!

 An infected tooth root is a pain, and can compromise your teeth!
-We save teeth every day in our office with endodontic therapy – call us at Santa Clarita Office Phone Number 661-251-4800 for more information.
+We save teeth every day in our office with endodontic therapy – call us at Valencia Office Phone Number 661-251-4800 for more information.

 The AP recently released an article making the claim that “there’s little proof that flossing works”.
 Their review cited a series of studies that found flossing does little or nothing to improve oral health.